Feeling overwhelmed at the though of setting this up?

 How To Set Up Blue Iris Web Server

 Follow the simple steps below to get a Blue Iris web server set up.
+It works with both NVR and DVR systems.

 Step 1: Make Sure Your System Is Compatible